ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-### Q: Suppose that you take $100 $ random newborn puppies and determine that the average weight is$ 1 $ pound with the population standard deviation of$ 0.12 $ pounds.
-Assuming the weight of newborn puppies follows a normal distribution, calculate the$ 95\\%$  confidence interval for the average weight of all newborn puppies.
+### Q: Suppose that you take $100$ random newborn puppies and determine that the average weight is $1$ pound with the population standard deviation of $0.12$ pounds.
+Assuming the weight of newborn puppies follows a normal distribution, calculate the $95\\%$  confidence interval for the average weight of all newborn puppies.

 <details>
 <summary><b>💡 Show Answer</b></summary>